Parks, Recreation and Historic Preservation

 https://parks.ny.gov/explorer-app/

 Parker's Hideaway is a new rental to the park and sleeps six people.
 The former Civilian Conservation Corps built building located just North of the "C" Cabin Area, on the North end of the park.
 It has been newly renovated to include new furniture and kitchen amenities.
 It has air conditioning, televisions in the living room and master bed room, and a breakfast nook.
 Linens are not provided.
 This two bedroom and two bath facility is the perfect place to get away from it all.
-Parker's Hideaway is available for rental from May through November.
-Call the main park office at 585-493-3600 for more information.
+Parker's Hideaway is available for rental from May through November through the camping office.
+Call the camping office at 585-237-3303 or the main park office at 585-493-3600 for more information.

 Campers can take advantage of tent and trailer campsites as well as cabins.
 Group camping facilities are also available.